mojaloop/documentation/docs/community/archive/discussion-docs/cross-border-day-2.md

   - We want **only 1 condition for all hops**
   - the idea of a multi-condition is a "perversion" (according to some)

-## Boards:
+## Boards

-_board 3: Cross Network lookup and quotes flow, fixed receive of 1000 PHP from USD_
+*board 3: Cross Network lookup and quotes flow, fixed receive of 1000 PHP from USD*
 ![board_3](./images/cb_board_3.jpg)